Krasnodar Krai: History

 In April 1783, after the liquidation of the Crimean Khanate, right-bank Kuban and Taman Peninsula were annexed to the Russian Empire by decree of Catherine II.
 In 1792–1794, the Cossacks moved there from Zaporizhzhia, now located in Ukraine, and formed the Black Sea Area troops, with the creation of a solid cordon line for the Kuban River and the marginalization of the neighboring Circassians.
 The administrative region was accorded the status of "Land of Black Sea Cossack Army", with its center in the city of Yekaterinodar (renamed Krasnodar by the Bolsheviks in 1920).

 In 1900, the region's population numbered around two million people.
 In 1913, the gross grain harvest Kuban region entered second place in Russia, for the production of marketable grain – in first place.
-During the Russian Civil War, the anti-communist Kuban People's Republic was established on 28 January 1918.
+During the Russian Civil War, the anti-communist Kuban People's Republic was established on January 28, 1918.
 It sought union with the Ukrainian People's Republic during its brief independence until Soviet forces occupied the latter in May 1920.

-Krasnodar Krai was founded on 13 September 1937, when Azov-Black Sea Krai of the Russian SFSR was split up in Krasnodar Krai and Rostov Oblast.
-On 30 January 1996 Krasnodar Krai signed a power-sharing agreement with the federal government, granting it autonomy.
-This agreement would be abolished on 12 April 2002.
+Krasnodar Krai was founded on September 13, 1937, when Azov-Black Sea Krai of the Russian SFSR was split up in Krasnodar Krai and Rostov Oblast.
+The Greek Autonomous District and Shapsug national district were located within the Krai.
+On January 30, 1996, Krasnodar Krai signed a power-sharing agreement with the federal government, granting it autonomy.
+This agreement would be abolished on April 12, 2002.